arishya7/Meraki/README.md

 **🚀 Your Innovation Space**:
 - **In-Chat Payments**: What if users never leave the conversation?
-- **Payment Intelligence**: Could your system suggest payment methods based on user behavior?
 - **Trust & Security**: How might you build confidence through transparency?
-- **Alternative Payment Methods**: What about crypto, BNPL, or other innovative options?
 - **Post-Purchase Experience**: How do you make policy delivery feel special?

 **The Challenge**: MCP servers don't handle callbacks natively, but we've provided a **creative workaround** (though you're free to innovate beyond this!).